Student Success in Mind

 Mechanical Engineer

-Mechanical engineering is the discipline that applies engineering, physics, engineering mathematics, and materials science principles to design, analyze, manufacture, and maintain mechanical systems.
-It is one of the oldest and broadest of the engineering disciplines.
+Mechanical engineers are problem-solvers who use engineering, physics, math, and materials science to design, analyze, manufacture, and maintain mechanical systems.
+It's one of the oldest and broadest of the engineering disciplines!

 Electrical Engineer